-- Raise these with their induction tutor as soon as they can. - Consult with their contact at the appropriate body at an early stage if there are difficulties in resolving issues with their induction tutor or within the school.
+- Raise these with their induction tutor as soon as they can. - Consult with the Director of Teacher Development and their contact at the appropriate body at an early stage if there are difficulties in resolving issues with their induction tutor or within the school.

-4.2 Role of the headteacher The
+4.2 Role of the headteacher

-headteacher will:
+The headteacher will:

-- Check that the ECT has been awarded QTS and whether they need to serve an induction period. - > Agree, in advance of the ECT starting, who will act as the appropriate body. - > Notify the appropriate body when an ECT is taking up a post and undertaking induction.
+- Check that the ECT has been awarded QTS and need for an induction period. - Agree, in advance of the ECT starting, who will act as the appropriate body. - Notify the appropriate body when an ECT is taking up a post and undertaking induction.

-Make sure the ECT's post is suitable according to statutory guidance (see section 3.1 above).

-Make sure the induction tutor is appropriately trained and has sufficient time to carry out their role effectively.

-- > Make sure an appropriate ECF-based induction programme is in place. - Make sure the ECT's progress is reviewed regularly, including through observations and feedback of their teaching. - Make sure that formal assessments are carried out and reports completed and sent to the appropriate body. - Maintain and keep accurate records of employment that will count towards the induction period. - Make sure that all monitoring and record keeping is done in the least burdensome and most streamlined way. - > Make the governing board aware of the support arrangements in place for the ECT. - Make a recommendation to the appropriate body on whether the ECT's performance against the relevant standards is satisfactory or requires an extension. - Participate in the appropriate body's quality assurance procedures of the induction programmes. - > Keep all relevant documentation, evidence and forms on file for 6 years. - > Ensure that, under certain circumstances, the following steps are undertaken: - interim assessments from the ECTs previous post are obtained. - inform the appropriate body when an ECT serving induction leaves the school.
+- Make sure the ECT's post is suitable according to statutory guidance (see section 3.1 above). - Make sure the induction tutor is appropriately trained and has sufficient time to carry out their role effectively. - Make sure an appropriate ECF-based induction programme is in place. - Make sure the ECT's progress is reviewed regularly, including through observations and feedback of their teaching. - Make sure that formal assessments are carried out and reports completed and sent to the appropriate body. - ➤ Maintain and keep accurate records of employment that will count towards the induction period. - Make sure that all monitoring and record keeping is done in the least burdensome and most streamlined way. - Make the governing board aware of the ECT's in school and their progress. - Make a recommendation to the appropriate body on whether the ECT's performance against the relevant standards is satisfactory or requires an extension. - Participate in the appropriate body's quality assurance procedures of the induction programmes. - Keep all relevant documentation, evidence and forms on file for 6 years. - > Ensure that, under certain circumstances, the following steps are undertaken: - interim assessments from the ECTs previous post are obtained. - inform the appropriate body when an ECT serving induction leaves the school.

-4.3 Role of the induction tutor The
+4.3 Role of the induction tutor

-induction tutor will:
+The induction tutor will:

-- Coordinate the ECT's professional development and provide guidance and effective support to the ECT (with the appropriate body where necessary). - Undertake 2 formal assessment meetings during the induction period, coordinating input from other colleagues as appropriate. - Carry out progress reviews in terms where a formal assessment doesn't occur. - Inform the ECT following progress reviews of their progress against the relevant standards, and share records with the ECT, headteacher and relevant body.

-- Inform the ECT during the formal assessment meeting of the judgements to be recorded on their formal assessment record and invite the ECT to add their own comments. - > Make sure that the ECT's teaching is observed and feedback is provided. - Make sure the ECT is aware of how they can raise concerns about their induction programme or their personal progress, both within and outside of the school with a named contact at the Appropriate body. - Take prompt, appropriate action if the ECT appears to be having difficulties and may not complete induction satisfactorily. - Make sure that all monitoring and record keeping is done in the least burdensome way, and that ECTs are not asked for any evidence that requires the creation of new work. - > Notify the appropriate body if an ECT is absent for a total of 30 days or more.
+- Coordinate the ECT's professional development and provide guidance and effective support to the ECT including ensuring all ECT's complete the programme provided by Teach First. - Undertake formal assessment meetings during the induction period, coordinating input from other colleagues as appropriate following Appropriate Body Induction Process. - Ensure all untrained mentors follow the Teach First Mentor Training Programme. - Inform the ECT following progress reviews of their progress against the relevant standards, and share records with the ECT, headteacher and relevant body. - Inform the ECT during the formal assessment meeting of the judgements to be recorded on their formal assessment record and invite the ECT to add their own comments. - Make sure that the ECT's teaching is observed and feedback is provided using appropriate Body Induction process best practice guidance.
+Following observations, review targets on Professional Development Plans. - Make sure the ECT is aware of how they can raise concerns about their induction programme or their personal progress. - Take prompt, appropriate action if the ECT appears to be having difficulties and may not complete induction satisfactorily by alerting the Head first and Director of Teacher Development. - Notify the appropriate body if an ECT is absent for a total of 30 days or more.